HS-Diffusion: Semantic-Mixing Diffusion for Head Swapping: Abstract

 \section{Abstract}

 Image-based head swapping task aims to stitch a source head to another source body flawlessly.
 This seldom-studied task faces two major challenges: 1) Preserving the head and body from various sources while generating a seamless transition region.
 2) No paired head swapping dataset and benchmark so far.
-In this paper, we propose an image-based head swapping framework (HS-Diffusion) which consists of a semantic-guided latent diffusion model (SG-LDM) and a semantic layout generator.
+In this paper, we propose a semantic-mixing diffusion model for head swapping (HS-Diffusion) which consists of a latent diffusion model (LDM) and a semantic layout generator.
 We blend the semantic layouts of source head and source body, and then inpaint the transition region by the semantic layout generator, achieving a coarse-grained head swapping.
-SG-LDM can further implement fine-grained head swapping with the blended layout as condition by a progressive fusion process, while preserving source head and source body with high-quality reconstruction.
-To this end, we design a head-cover augmentation strategy for training and a neck alignment trick for geometric realism.
-Importantly, we construct a new image-based head swapping benchmark and propose two tailor-designed metrics (Mask-FID and Focal-FID).
+Semantic-mixing LDM can further implement a fine-grained head swapping with the inpainted layout as condition by a progressive fusion process, while preserving head and body with high-quality reconstruction.
+To this end, we propose a semantic calibration strategy for natural inpainting and a neck alignment for geometric realism.
+Importantly, we construct a new image-based head swapping benchmark and design two tailor-designed metrics (Mask-FID and Focal-FID).
 Extensive experiments demonstrate the superiority of our framework.
 The code will be available: \href{https://github.com/qinghew/HS-Diffusion}{https://github.com/qinghew/HS-Diffusion}.